-Nuno Lobo was born in 1996 in Porto, Portugal.
+Nuno Lobo is a Portuguese composer, currently based in Amsterdam.
 He is a composition guest teacher at the Fontys School of Fine and Performing Arts (Tilburg) and the Young Composer in Residence at Casa da Música (Porto), during the year of 2020.
 He is a composer specially interested in instrumental/vocal music and in interdisciplinary artistic formats.
 Nuno Lobo usually finds inspiration in surrealistic narratives that essentially influence his compositional process, but also the sound result.
 In his works, it is common to find connections with different elements such as literature, cinema, physics or health disorders.

 His music studies started at age of 3, at the Instituto Orff do Porto.
 In 2006, he started studying bassoon at the Academia de Música de Costa Cabral, where he had the first contact with composition, with the composer Daniel Moreira.